Huijie-Liu/dotfiles/README.md

 bash install.sh
 ```

-# License
+# Acknowledgements

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project currently does not have a license.
+This project is a fork of [josean-dev/dev-environment-files](https://github.com/josean-dev/dev-environment-files), and I extend my love and respect to the original author for their excellent work and sharing spirit.